giantswarm/docs/src/content/tutorials/app-platform/defaulting-validation/index.md

       namespace: w0xyz
 ```

-The `app-admission-controller` will now allow the App CR to be created despite the referenced `my-app-userconfig` doesn't exist.
-The app operator will still perform the validation checks and once the referenced ConfigMap or secret exists the app will be installed.
+The `app-admission-controller` will now allow the `App` CR to be created despite the referenced `my-app-userconfig` doesn't exist.
+The app operator will still perform the validation checks and once the referenced configmap or secret exists the app will be installed.

 ## Retry Logic

-During cluster creation there can a short delay while the kubeconfig
-secret and cluster values configmap are generated.
+During cluster creation there can a short delay while the `kubeconfig` secret and cluster values configmap are generated.

-So if you have an automated process for creating App CRs please ensure
-it retries and the App CRs will be created once these resources exist.
+So if you have an automated process for creating `App` CRs please ensure it retries and the `App` CRs will be created once these resources exist.